ausdebating/constitution/constitution.md

     1. in the case of a notice given or served personally, on the date on which it is received by the addressee, and
     2. in the case of a notice sent by pre-paid post, on the date when it would have been delivered in the ordinary course of post, and
     3. in the case of a notice sent by facsimile transmission or some other form of electronic transmission, on the date it was sent or, if the machine from which the transmission was sent produces a report indicating that the notice was sent on a later date, on that date.

 ### (47) Financial year

 1. The financial year of the association is:
     1. the period of time commencing on the date of incorporation of the association and ending on the following 30 June, and
     2. each period of 12 months after the expiration of the previous financial year of the association, commencing on 1 July and ending on the following 30 June.

-    Notes.
-    1. Schedule 1 to the Act provides that an association’s constitution is to address the association’s financial year.
-    2. Clause 19 of the Regulation contains a substitute clause 47 for certain associations incorporated under the Associations Incorporation Act 1984.